 Ice skating at the Eden Project

-Our glittering ice rink is back for the autumn and winter.
+Our glittering ice rink is back for the winter.
 With significantly reduced numbers of skaters on the ice, you’ll be able to enjoy more space to yourselves than ever before!

 To help maintain effective social distancing we’ve introduced a much lower cap for the number of skaters on the ice at any one time, as well as encouraging skaters to book ahead online.

 General skating: A 40-minute skating session for skaters of any age and ability.
 You can hire out a special skating aid to give that extra stability to young children.